WinzarH/LikertMakeR/index.md

 - ***eigenvalues()*** calculates eigenvalues of a correlation matrix, and reports on whether the correlation matrix is positive definite and an optional scree plot

+- ***reliability()*** Computes a range of internal consistency reliability estimates for a single-factor scale with optional Confidence intervals

 ### alpha()